 Our software developers also need to learn agile development with more security focus in the future.
 This is a natural evolution toward DevSecOps as a standard for software development.
 For those looking to break into the industry, learning a top programming language will still be highly relevant.
 Still, it will need to be put into practice within a security-focused development and deployment environment.
 Cybersecurity professionals should focus on infrastructure-as-code from an enterprise-wide perspective, which will be critical for successful business operations."

 A common thread among these responses is tied to upskilling the team for DevSecOps.
-One way to upskill is to take DevSecOps certification courses.
+One way to upskill is to take DevSecOps certification courses(link is external).

 Or, you can advance your skills by joining DevOps Institute for SKILup Day on Thursday, May 19, 2022, to access a full day of DevSecOps learning.
 Attend to network with peers and listen to practical, "how-to" sessions from leading IT security experts.
-Set up your DevSecOps practice for success and register here.
+Set up your DevSecOps practice for success and register here(link is external).

 Industry News